This blog may contain affiliate links. Read our disclosure policy for more info.

 Note: If you’ve booked a guided tour to Machu Picchu, they may already include your ticket to Huayna Picchu.
 This is something to ask about as if it isn’t included, your tour operator may be able to purchase the ticket for you!

-Machu Picchi Mountain is also less busy.
+Machu Picchu Mountain is also less busy.
 Although the same number of people are allowed to enter each day as Huayna Picchu, tickets often do not sell out.
 Additionally, the trail is longer so the people are more spread out making it less crowded.

 Machu Picchu Mountain is also a longer trail that takes most people 3-4 hours to complete.
 Many visitors do not actually summit Machu Picchu Mountain and turn back after a gorgeous viewpoint about 30 minutes in.
 Therefore, the last half of the trail is much quieter.